openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

 "Meanwhile, I have sent my patch of the dashboard effect plugin to the KDE review board.
-Aaron Seigo and Martin GrÃ¤ÃŸlin (both KDE core devs) have given me valuable remarks for enhancing my code.
+Aaron Seigo and Martin Gräßlin (both KDE core devs) have given me valuable remarks for enhancing my code.
 Additionally, they proposed changes in what my plugin should actually do: It should come with fancy animations, but skip the configuration options for brightness and contrast.
 The reason is, that users would most probably not understand why the optical configuration of a Plasma view cannot be done in the Plasma settings but window effect settings.
 I can fully agree to this."